BZemba87/lastseen/README.md

 ## Reuse of React Components

-- Code from the Post Create Form was reused for the Post Edit Form and Comment Edit Form.
+- Code from the Caption Create Form was reused for the Caption Edit Form and Comment Edit Form.
+- Asset: This component is used for spinners throughout the site and user messages are displayed if search results are not found.

 ## Future Features
 - Users will be able to follow each other
-- Users will be able to update their profiles
+- Users will be able to update their profiles/profile pictures
 - Users will be able to view most popular profiles

 # Technologies Used:
-- Pexels
+- Pexels - used for images on the site
-- FontAwesome
+- FontAwesome - used for icons
+- CSS - used for styling
 - HTML
-- CSS
 - Javascript
 - Bootstrap
 - React